dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

   - When individuals demonstrate cognizance of patterns of norms used for interaction protocols, this forms a kind of fingerprint not unlike that of a digital signature.
-For example, if someone has never used heroin before, then they should be unaware of norms related to heroin usage.
+Since information related to heroin usage is suppressed, then if someone has never used heroin before, then because they should be unaware of norms related to heroin usage.
 It's not that hard to understand, I have simply modeled systematized this behavior of acquiescing cultural exposure via signals of cognizance to norms -- a behavior of which every 16 year-old is aware![^socially-retarded] These fingerprints for semiotelelogical programs, which leverage normative signaling,